This blog by Krishna Inn, the best hotel rooms in Guruvayur help you to know more about Nalambala Darshanam. Let’s start!

 Moozhikulam Sree Lakshmana Perumal Temple

-Moozhikulam Temple is the third temple to visit and is dedicated to Lakshmana.
+It is the third temple to visit.
+It is also Lakshmana’s tribute.
 Mahadeva temple proceeds along Vellankallore in Irinjalakuda route to Kodungallur and reach Mala, Annamanada and then towards Moozhikulam.
 Darshan from- 4 to 11.00 and 5 to 8.

 Payammal Sree Shathruknha swami Temple